 Rusting or sagging gutters: If you notice rusting, cracking, sagging or stains, it may be time to install new gutters.

 Fires: If you live in a dry climate, leaves, pine needles, and other flammable debris can collect in your gutter, posing a significant fire risk.
 Regular cleaning is always important, especially during wildfire season.

 Improper connections to sanitary sewers: Sewer systems are not designed to handle large volumes of runoff resulting from heavy rain or snowmelt.
 If your home’s downspouts or drains are connected to the sewer, you risk overloading the sewer, resulting in water back-ups.

 Damaged or improperly installed gutters can lead to extensive water damage, so home insurance providers may inquire about their condition during the quote process.
 If you have an older home, your provider may request photos before they’re willing to issue a policy.
-For more information, contact Square One at 1.855.331.6933.
-Or, click the button below to get a free quote in just 5 minutes.

 Even when you take precautions, accidents can happen.
 Home insurance is one way to protect your family against financial losses from accidents.
 And, home insurance can start from as little as $12/month.